skip to main content

 Is it Safe to Have an Imaging Exam Now?

 Radiologists and other health professionals share the public’s concerns about safety, especially when it comes to seeking medical care unrelated to COVID-19.
-In response to these concerns, the medical community is continuing to take extra precautions to reduce the risk of virus exposure as much as possible.
+The medical community takes precautions to reduce the risk of virus exposure as much as possible.

 Talk to your doctor if you have any concerns about seeking medical care or undergoing medical imaging.
 In most cases, the benefit of medical care and imaging to your overall health far outweighs any possible risk of infection.